 PRAISE GOD that tomorrow is coming!

-Before we quit seeing today from the perspective of the disciples, let’s ask ourselves this question: What can we learn and remember from this Hopeless Saturday?
+Before we quit seeing today from the perspective of the disciples, let’s ask ourselves this question: What can we learn from this Hopeless Saturday?
 We focus on Jesus’ sacrifice and love on Thursday and Friday, and we focus on his salvation and grace and power over sin on Sunday.
 What can we focus on and learn from today?

 There is much in this world that is appealing and we could spend all our time chasing after.
 But in the end, it’s all worthless compared to having Christ in your life.